(originally aired March 29, 2009)

 – Good opening line by Lovejoy (“So, in summary, there are only two real Commandments, and the other eight are just filler.”)
 The congregation murmurs in interest.

 – I guess the fact that the Parson acts and sings like Bing Crosby is funny.
 I guess?
 Also, more shitting on beloved characters: apparently Helen Lovejoy was once Harold.
 But she has a daughter, so does that mean she was once transgender and identified as male?
+Or was Jessica adopted?
 Why the fuck am I thinking about this?

 – Marge is unbearable enough this episode, but they cap it off with horrendous dialogue (“Bridezilla?
 A combination of ‘bride’ and ‘Godzilla’?!”)
 At this point, with the show openly explaining gags and plot points left and right, I wouldn’t be surprised if that was put in so drooling morons would pick up on the joke.

 – The bridesmaids are doing final gussying up on Marge when she looks in the mirror.
 Then afterward, she radios to the main hall, and we see that all the bridesmaids are there already.
-Must have run super quick.
+Boy, they must have run super quick.
 Also apparently she’s real good friends with Cookie Kwan now.
-I’m shocked we actually had two anonymous faces there; I guess they ran out of the four adult female characters at their disposal.
+I’m shocked we actually had two anonymous faces there, but I guess they ran out of the four adult female characters at their disposal.

 It’s a shame they ripped it off from George Carlin in 2001.